-If everything you've tried so far hasn't worked, how long are you going to keep doing it?
-Or are you open to another way?
+If everything you've tried so far hasn't worked, how long are you going to keep living (or, rather, dying) like this?
+Are you prepared to try another way?
 My way is simple but not easy.
 It's about taking radical personal responsibility for everything you can control.
 Then letting go of what you can't.
-So you know, deep down, that you have done everything right for your child.
+Imagine how you would feel if, from this moment, you knew you had done everything right for your child.

 The 12-week course consists of: